keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 To begin, we can import `keras_nlp`, `keras` and `tensorflow`.

-A simple thing we can do right off the bat is to enable [mixed percision](https://keras.io/api/mixed_precision/), which will speed up training by running most of our computations with 16 bit (instead of 32 bit) floating point numbers.
+A simple thing we can do right off the bat is to enable [mixed precision](https://keras.io/api/mixed_precision/), which will speed up training by running most of our computations with 16 bit (instead of 32 bit) floating point numbers.
-Training a transformer can take a while, so it is important to pull out all the stops for faster training!
+Training a Transformer can take a while, so it is important to pull out all the stops for faster training!